-In Figure 2 summary statistics for estimated global migration flows over time are displayed using the ggplot2 package (Wickham, 2009) in R (R Development Core Team, 2012).
+In Figure 2 summary statistics for estimated global migration flows over time are displayed using the ggplot2 package (Wickham, 2009) in R (R Development Core Team, 2016).
 The symbol type of each point corresponds to the stock data source used as input data when estimating the flow table.
-Only estimates based on WPP2010 demographic data are shown.

-The estimated sum of the number of migrants for each of the 54 flow tables that used WPP2010 input data are shown on the left hand side.
+The estimated sum of the number of migrants for each of the 31 flow tables that used WPP2015 input data are shown on the left hand side.
 An upward trend in the global level of migrants over time is apparent.
-The upper lines are based on the total flows over tenyear period, plotted at the mid-decade point on the x-axis.
-In the 1990-2000 period, when an estimate of flows from both the World Bank and UN are available, the total flow from the World Bank stock data is 68.43 million people, 4.72 million higher than the estimate from the UN data.
-The lower lines are based on flows over five-year periods, plotted at the mid-point of the corresponding period given on the x-axis.
+The upper lines are based on the total flows over ten-year period, plotted at the mid-decade point on the horizontal axis.
+In the 1990-2000 period, when an estimate of flows from both the World Bank and UN are available, the total flow from the World Bank stock data is 67.08 million people, 4.36 million higher than the estimate from the UN2015 data.
+Estimates from the UN2012 and UN2013 during this period are within a million migrants of the UN2015 based estimate.
+The range between the estimates is wider for the flows during the 2000-10, with a high of 81.42 million based on the UN2015 data and a low of 78.39 million from the UN2012 data.
+The lower lines represent totals from flows over five-year periods, plotted at the mid-point of the corresponding period on the horizontal axis.
 A sharp rise in the total amount of migrants during the 1990-95 period is evident, driven by a number of factors including increased moves between countries of the former USSR around the fall of the Iron Curtain.
-Large flows are also estimated from countries that were experiencing the effects of armed conflicts during the period, such as Kuwait, Rwanda, Afghanistan and Liberia.
+Large flows are also estimated from countries that were experiencing armed conflicts during the period, such as Kuwait, Rwanda, Afghanistan and Liberia.
 These movements are not fully captured in the ten-year interval estimates for 1990-2000, where for example crisis migrants might have returned to their original place of residence by end of the period.
+During the most recent period, 2010-15, large labour related flows from Latin America to North America, parts of Asia to the Gulf States and moves into Europe from both Asia and Latin America all fell, contributing to a decrease in the estimated number of global migrant flows.